kubeedge/kubeedge/docs/setup/setup.md

 + (**Optional**)Run `admission`, this feature is still being evaluated. please read the docs in [install the admission webhook](../../build/admission/README.md)

+#### Deploy the edge node
+Edge node can be registered automatically.
+But if you want to deploy edge node manually, [here](./deploy-edge-node.md) is an example.

 ### Setup edge side